AbdulDD/Deep-Learning-Portfolio/README.md

 Datasets used for different tasks are either public or created.
 For public datasets, links are given in task statement.
 For created datasets they are placed in dataset folder.

 # Projects
-1. Comparing CNN and VGnet: Two DL models for Bone Fracture Detection problem
-2. Spam Email Classification using Naive Bayes algorithm
+1. Bone Fracture detection using Convolutional Neural Network (CNN)